NeuroMomentum/anatomy-warfare/FAQ.md

 # FAQ

 ## What is Anatomy Warfare?
-Anatomy Warfare refers to the deliberate and strategic practice of dissecting, analyzing, and manipulating the internal components - whether physiological, institutional, technological, or conceptual - of an entity, system, or ideology to expose vulnerabilities, exercise influence, or exert dominance.
+'Anatomy Warfare' refers to the deliberate and strategic practice of dissecting, analyzing, and manipulating the internal components - whether physiological, institutional, technological, or conceptual - of an entity, system, or ideology to expose vulnerabilities, exercise influence, or exert dominance.
 It emphasizes the exploitation of a system or its components as a means of enacting conflict, inducing compromise, or catalyzing transformation.

 ## Who coined the term Anatomy Warfare?
 The term 'Anatomy Warfare' is proposed by NeuroMomentum Consulting Services, a U.S. Registered LLC.